amarnaths0005/fseriesdemo/README.md

 7. Should show the phase spectrum, as a lollipop plot.
 Again, should have a radio button to see the frequency or Fourier coefficient on the x-axis.

 To invoke this application, open the file <i>index.html</i> in the browser.
 Tested this on Chrome.
+This app uses the D3 JavaScript visualization library.

 Please send feedback to amarnaths.codeproject@gmail.com